jazir555/Math-Proofs/rooinstructions.md

 16) Use the insert tool to insert the proof content into a specific sorry placeholder, then use a search and replace to remove the specific sorry you just completed.

+17) Begin at the first sorry in the file and work your way down.

 Complete the proof in provided lean file.
 Create as many subtasks as needed.
 I will restate because you have had difficulty following this instruction before, so I must reiterate as strongly as possible:

 **Do not complain about proof complexity or difficulty.** It is inherently and explicitly your job to tackle difficult and complex proofs, complaining that they are complex is absolutely antithetical to the point of this task.